My dad’s frantic phone calls had become more and more frequent over the past year.

 The progression of Mom’s Alzheimer’s disease over the last eight years had been pretty much textbook.
 On one trip home, I found that she had lost her dentures somewhere in the house.
 When I returned only three months later, she appeared dirty and unkempt.

 I was heartbroken and upset that my dad seemed oblivious to Mom’s awful physical condition.
-He said she didn’t want to change clothes or take baths, and he didn’t want to argue with her.
+He said she refused to put on clean clothes or bathe, and he didn’t want to argue with her.
 I got her cleaned up and called their doctor to fill him in.
-He ordered a certified nursing assistant (CNA) to come to their home once a week to monitor the situation and bathe Mom.
+He ordered a certified nursing assistant (CNA) to come to their home once a week to monitor the situation and help bathe Mom.

 These are not the things you think about when you are 29 years old and decide to take a job 800 miles away from your parents.
 Now, at age 50, I was trying to be a long-distance caregiver and balance life with my husband and an eleven-year-old.

 Dad called me one night to say that Mom was hitting him and lashing out.
 She had been incontinent for quite a while, too, and he just couldn’t do it all anymore.
 The poor guy—he had been an engineer at the Alcoa Corporation for 40 years.
 Who knew that taking care of his wife would prove harder than any engineering project he had ever tackled?